 No road travelled is without problems.
 At sea, when talking about marine transport, there are no clear-cut roads, but problems in the form of pollution exist and persist, threatening our marine environment badly.

 The shipping industry that fulfils more than 90 per cent of trade across the world with the help of around 90,000 marine vessels contributes heavily to global pollution and climate change.

 The studies indicate that the shipping industry is responsible for large quantities of pollutants being omitted, including over three per cent of global carbon dioxide emissions in the world apart from deadly emissions of nitrogen oxide and sulfur oxides.
-Being one of the worlds’ most polluting sectors, the increase in marine transport in huge magnitudes in these days also increase ship pollution substantially.
+Being one of the world’s most polluting sectors, the increase in marine transport in huge magnitudes these days also increase ship pollution substantially.
 Hence, the International Maritime Organization, a branch of the United Nations, has put regulations in place to check the emissions of the shipping industry.

-Within the shipping industry, the cruise industry makes no difference.
-Though representing a small fraction of the industry, cruise ships, as much as the entertainment they provide, are also a source of great pollution in the oceanic and marine areas like commercial vessels.
+Within the shipping industry, the cruise lines make no difference.
+Though representing a small fraction of the industry, cruise liners, as much as the entertainment they provide, are also a source of great pollution in the oceanic and marine areas like commercial vessels.
 A luxury cruise ship releases 10 times more carbon emissions than all of Europe’s cars.

 In 2018, the cruise industry offered service to more than 26 million customers and it is expected the industry will continue to grow in the coming years.
-Environmental groups state that the passenger’s carbon footprint triples when one opts a cruise journey as these ‘floating cities’ produce around 15 gallons of hazardous chemical waste every single day.
+Environmental groups state that the passenger’s carbon footprint triples when one opts for a cruise journey as these ‘floating cities’ produce around 15 gallons of hazardous chemical waste every single day.

-Here are the major ways in which the cruise ships threaten the marine environment and contribute to global pollution.
+Here are the major ways in which cruise ships threaten the marine environment and contribute to global pollution.

 Ballast Water Pollution